 - It can bond deep and thick with the wood.
 Hence, it’s convenient for heavy tasks.

-- Finishing nailers are supremely versatile, which can be used in numerous projects.
+- Finishing nailers are supremely versatile, which can be used in heavy projects like baseboard installation.

 - It leaves a sturdy and stable hold, which remains as long as you expect where other nailers fail.